softwaresaved/distance-consultancy/developer/DsmMrdsSourceCode.md

 ---
 layout: page
 root: ..
-title: DSM and MRDS R Source Code
+title: How to get DSM and MRDS R Source Code
 ---

 DSM and MRDS source code is written in R and is hosted on GitHub: